nus-unix-workshop/2021-s1/docs/why-unix.md

 Closely tied to the rise of Unix is the invention of C, a programming language that Dennis Ritchie and Ken Thompson used to write Unix in.
-This is revolutionary by itself, as programmers can then write tools and programmes in a higher level structured language, rather than in low level assembly languages as in the operating systems before.
+This is revolutionary by itself, as programmers can then write tools and programs in a higher level structured language, rather than in low-level assembly languages as in the operating systems before.

-As a result of these development, Unix is the first operating system where programmers can write and run program on the fly in front of a terminal.
-This ability leads to a pleatora of contributions to Unix systems, utilities, and tools in the 1970s, fueling its popularity among the developers.
+As a result of this development, Unix is the first operating system where programmers can write and run a program on the fly in front of a terminal.
+This ability leads to a plethora of contributions to Unix systems, utilities, and tools in the 1970s, fueling its popularity among the developers.

-The ease of programming and its superiority in terms of simplicity has lead to emergence of variants of the original Unix operating systems, developed by modifying the original Unix source code.
+The ease of programming and its superiority in terms of simplicity has lead to the emergence of variants of the original Unix operating systems, developed by modifying the original Unix source code.
-The Berkeley Software Distribution (BSD) is among most important ones (macOS is its decendant).
-Another notable decendant from the original Unix is Solaris, from Sun Microsystem (now Oracle), which the School of Computing runs on its computing server (called `sunfire`).
+The Berkeley Software Distribution (BSD) is among the most important ones (macOS is a descendant of BSD).
+Another notable descendant from the original Unix is Solaris, from Sun Microsystem (now Oracle), which the School of Computing runs on its computing server (called `sunfire`).

 Another variant of Unix is Linux -- which interestingly is developed from scratch as a hobby initially by Linus Torvalds at the age of 21.
-Linux follows many of the principles of Unix, but is not based on the original Unix source code.
+Linux follows many of the principles of Unix but is not based on the original Unix source code.

 <br><div align="center">